 Raymond Sanchez, M.D.
 On November 26, 2018, we entered into an employment agreement with Dr. Sanchez for the position of Chief Medical Officer effective as of January 14, 2019.
-Pursuant to his employment agreement, as amended on October 27, 2020, Dr. Sanchez is entitled to a base salary of \$465,000 and is eligible to earn an annual target bonus equal to 40% of his annual base salary.
+Pursuant to his employment agreement, as amended on October 27, 2020, Dr. Sanchez was entitled to a base salary of \$465,000 and was eligible to earn an annual target bonus equal to 40% of his annual base salary.
 His salary is subject to increase from time to time by our board of directors in its discretion.
 Dr. Sanchez is eligible to participate in our employee benefit plans generally available to our senior employees, subject to the terms of those plans.
 Dr. Sanchez's employment agreement also provided for an initial grant of stock options, a \$400,000 signing bonus and reimbursement of relocation expenses up to \$130,000 (grossed up for any taxes imposed on the amounts reimbursed) (such signing bonus and relocation expenses being referred to herein as, the Additional Compensation).
 In the event Dr. Sanchez's employment is terminated by us for cause (as such term is defined in the employment agreement) or by Dr. Sanchez without good reason (as such term is defined in the employment agreement) within the 24-month period following his start date, Dr. Sanchez will be required to repay us an amount equal to 50% of his Additional Compensation within the 30-day period following the date on which his employment terminates.
 Pursuant to his employment agreement, Dr. Sanchez was also entitled to reimbursement by us for the cost of his and his dependents' participation in his former employer's health and welfare and life and disability insurance plans during his transition to our company, and also was provided with specific premium business and travel reimbursement entitlements.

 Dr. Sanchez's employment has no specified term but can be terminated at will by either party.
-If Dr. Sanchez's employment is terminated by us without cause, or if Dr. Sanchez terminates his employment for good reason (as such terms are defined in his employment agreement), Dr. Sanchez will be entitled to certain payments and benefits in addition to accrued obligations.
-These payments and benefits include (i) 12 months of salary continuation, (ii) a prorated amount of his target annual bonus for the year of such termination based on the number of days of Mr. Ceesay's service during the year his employment is terminated and (iii) up to 12 months (dependent on COBRA eligibility for such period) of company-sponsored benefits continuation.
+If Dr. Sanchez's employment is terminated by us without cause, or if Dr. Sanchez terminates his employment for good reason (as such terms are defined in his employment agreement), Dr. Sanchez will be entitled to certain payments and benefits in addition to accrued obligations as described above in "Executive Compensation Tables-Potential Payments upon Termination or Change in Control."

-Scott Akamine, J.D.
-On April 20, 2021, we entered into an employment agreement with Mr. Akamine for the position of Chief Legal Officer effective as of May 24, 2021.
-Pursuant to his employment agreement,

-Mr. Akamine is entitled to a base salary of \$425,000 and is eligible to earn an annual target bonus equal to 40% of his annual base salary.
+John Renger, Ph.D.
+On March 16, 2019, we entered into an employment agreement with Dr. Renger for the position of Chief Scientific Officer effective as of April 8, 2019.
+Pursuant to his employment agreement, Dr. Renger was entitled to a base salary of \$450,000 and was eligible to earn an annual target bonus equal to 40% of his annual base salary.
 His salary is subject to increase from time to time by our board of directors in its discretion.
-Mr. Akamine is eligible to participate in our employee benefit plans generally available to our senior executive employees, subject to the terms of those plans.
-The employment agreement also provided for a \$50,000 signing bonus and a promised equity award of stock options subject to the terms of an award agreement and our equity incentive plan.
+Dr. Renger is eligible to participate in our employee benefit plans generally available to our senior executive employees, subject to the terms of those plans.
+The employment agreement also provided for a \$130,000 signing bonus and a promised equity award of stock options subject to the terms of an award agreement and our equity incentive plan.

-Mr. Akamine's employment has no specified term but can be terminated at will by either party.
-If Mr. Akamine's employment is terminated by us without cause, or if Mr. Akamine terminates his employment for good reason (as such terms are defined in his employment agreement), Mr. Akamine will be entitled to certain payments and benefits in addition to accrued obligations.
-These payments and benefits include (i) 12 months of salary continuation, (ii) a prorated amount of his target annual bonus for the year of such termination based on the number of days of Mr. Akamine's service during the year his employment is terminated and (iii) up to 12 months (dependent on COBRA eligibility for such period) of company-sponsored benefits continuation.
+Dr. Renger's employment has no specified term but can be terminated at will by either party.
+If Dr. Renger's employment is terminated by us without cause, or if Dr. Renger terminates his employment for good reason (as such terms are defined in his employment agreement), Dr. Renger will be entitled to certain payments and benefits in addition to accrued obligations as described above in "Executive Compensation Tables-Potential Payments upon Termination or Change in Control."